 Furthermore, in order to have an accurate and immutable database of saved email data, it is important that the mechanism implemented to comply with the legal requirements for email archiving makes a copy of each email entering and leaving a mail server in real time.
-Periodic backups and periodic archiving present the opportunity for an email to be altered or deleted before a copy of the original can be made and stored in a secure location.
+Periodic backups and archiving present the opportunity for an email to be altered or deleted before a copy of the original can be made and stored in a secure location.

 How Archived Email Data Should be Stored

-It is in all organizations´ best interests to adopt best practices for the integrity of email.
+It is in all organizations´ best interests to adopt best practices to ensure the integrity of email.
 This includes encrypting archived data, any data remaining on the mail server after archiving, and email correspondence sent outside of a closed system of email communication.
 The transfer of email data to a location outside a secure network system should be conducted using mandatory TLS protocols and all search and retrieval requests should also be conducted over a secure communication channel.